cirosantilli/markdown-style-guide/index.md

 #### Punctuation at the end of list items

-If the list item either:
+Punctuate at the end of list items if either it:

-- contains multiple sentences
+- contains multiple sentences or paragraphs
 - starts with an upper case letter

-punctuate it.

 Otherwise, omit the punctuation if it would be a period.